openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/establish_grading_policy.rst

  units within subsections.
 Additionally, you can designate a subsection as one, and only one, of the assignment types you configured.

-See :ref:`Developing Course Subsections` for general instructions on configuring a subsection.
+For more information, see :ref:`Developing Course Subsections`.

-See :ref:`Set the Assignment Type and Due Date for a Subsection` for instructions on designating a subsection as a graded assignment.
+For instructions on designating a subsection as a graded assignment, see :ref:`Set the Assignment Type and Due Date for a Subsection`.

 Within a graded subsection, you create problems of the type designated for that subsection.
 You cannot not mix problems of different assignment types in the